1. The Core Computation: Dopamine and Prediction

+Every accounting system on earth runs the same computation.
 The budget is the expected state.
 Actual results are the observed state.
-Variance is prediction error against expectation—favourable when positive, adverse when negative.
-This is precisely analogous to dopamine's burst (better than expected) and pause (worse than expected).
+Variance is prediction error against expectation — favourable when positive, adverse when negative.
+This is precisely analogous to dopamine’s burst (better than expected) and pause (worse than expected).

 The Emotional Comparator Framework (ECF) extends this same architecture to affective processing.
 Emotions are prediction errors across five fundamental channels: